 Technology and Development.
 Our technology and development expenses consist primarily of personnel costs, including stock-based compensation, and professional services, associated with the ongoing development and maintenance of our solution, and to a lesser extent, facilities related costs, and depreciation and amortization.
 These expenses include costs incurred in the development, implementation and maintenance of internal use software, including platform and related infrastructure.
 Technology and development costs are expensed as incurred, except to the extent that such costs are associated with internal use software development that qualifies for capitalization which are then recorded as internal use software development costs, net on our consolidated balance sheet.
 We amortize internal use software development costs that relate to our revenue producing activities or our platform to cost of revenue and amortize other internal use software development costs to technology and development costs or general and administrative expenses, depending on the nature of the related project.
 We believe that continued investment in our solution, including its technologies and functionalities, is critical to attaining our strategic objectives and long-term growth.
 We therefore expect technology and development expense to increase as we continue to invest in technology infrastructure to support an increased volume of advertising spending on our platform and international expansion, as well as to expand our engineering and technology teams to maintain and support our technology and development efforts.
-We also intend to invest in technology and development expense as a percentage of revenue may fluctuate from period to period based on revenue levels and the timing of these investments.
+We also intend to invest in technology and development to enhance our solution, including in new and enhanced technologies and functionalities, and to further automate our business processes.
+Technology and development expense as a percentage of revenue may fluctuate from period to period based on revenue levels and the timing of these investments